How Do Presbyterians Worship? Get the Facts

 ForbidsWhatever Scripture clearly forbids or doesn’t clearly stateWhatever violates the principles of corporate worship according to Scripture

-“But the acceptable way of worshipping the true God is instituted by Himself, and so limited by His own revealed will, that He may not be worshipped according to the imaginations and devices of men, or the suggestions of Satan, under any visible representation, or any other way not prescribed in the holy Scripture.”
+It states, “But the acceptable way of worshipping the true God is instituted by Himself, and so limited by His own revealed will, that He may not be worshipped according to the imaginations and devices of men, or the suggestions of Satan, under any visible representation, or any other way not prescribed in the holy Scripture.”
 [1]

-Key points with an example:
+Key elements points (with an example)

-• Acceptable forms of worship are limited by God’s revealed will in Scripture: For example, since the Bible instructs churches to pray, and illustrates the practice in New Testament stories, it’s an acceptable practice for corporate worship.
+Acceptable forms of worship are limited by God’s revealed will in Scripture.
+For example, since the Bible instructs churches to pray and illustrates the practice in New Testament stories, it’s acceptable for corporate worship.
 (It’s not merely “acceptable” but also edifying and sanctifying).
-On the other hand, since “man-made” dramas or theatrical performances, which are often used to illustrate a biblical principle, aren’t taught in the Bible, they are forbidden as an element of corporate worship.

-• Worshipping God in ways that aren’t clearly stated in Scripture are categorized as “the imaginations and devices” of people or Satan: It’s often argued that man-made elements of corporate worship divert from the Bible and are therefore unpleasing to God and hinder the edification and sanctification of people.
-These “imaginations” are the creation of sinful people and appeal to the world, the flesh, and the devil.
-Others argue that since dramas or theatrical performances aren’t explicitly forbidden in Scripture, they are permissible as long as they reflect biblical principles.
+In this way, worshipping God in ways that Scripture doesn’t illustrate comes from “the imaginations and devices” of people or Satan: It’s often argued that artificial elements of corporate worship divert from the Bible and are therefore unpleasing to God and hinder the edification and sanctification of people.

-Presbyterian pastor, Derek Thomas, argues for the Regulative Principle of Worship when he writes,
+Presbyterian pastor, Derek Thomas, argues for the Regulative Principle of Worship when he writes, “Put simply, the regulative principle of worship states that the corporate worship of God is to be founded upon specific directions of Scripture.”

-“Put simply, the regulative principle of worship states that the corporate worship of God is to be founded upon specific directions of Scripture.
-On the surface, it is difficult to see why anyone who values the authority of Scripture would find such a principle objectionable.
+He continues, “On the surface, it is difficult to see why anyone who values the authority of Scripture would find such a principle objectionable.
 Is not the whole of life itself to be lived according to the rule of Scripture?”
 [2]

-Also see Why Don’t Presbyterian Churches Have Altars?
+Also, see Why Don’t Presbyterian Churches Have Altars?

 Presbyterian church yard